 Ironmongers specialised in metal goods - along of course with other household goods.
 The metal was not only iron.
 As the pictures further down the page show, aluminium was also common.
 The was no stainless steel or plastic, although the steel that did stain was sold in knives.

 I suppose that 'hardware' was a reasonably accurate name for the wares, as most of the goods were hard.
 It is not difficult, though, to think of goods that were not hard, such as paint and string.

 Goods sold by ironmongers, oil shops and hardware shops

 These old shops specialised in the sorts of goods found today in sections of builders merchants, garden centres and supermarkets, although of course there was nothing electronic.

-The shop also sold firewood.
-This was stacked like a wall in front of the counter in bundles, about a dozen in a bundle, about 6-8 inches long, half 1 inch thick.
+The shops sold a lot of firewood, as it was needed to start the coal fired kitchen range and the copper.
+It was stacked like a wall in front of the counter in bundles, about a dozen in a bundle, about 6-8 inches long, half an inch thick.

 Information from the 1911 census

 The 1911 census shows that my mother's memory was absolutely right: It shows that Alfred Bryant describes himself as an oilman.
 He was living at 77 Silver Street, probably above his shop, with his wife Catherine, 56, who assisted with the business and his daughter Mabel, 17 born Bethnal Green.
 He, like his wife, was born in Stepney.